defikids/defikids-dapp/README.md

 ## 💪 Community

-Join our [Discord Community](https://discord.gg/bDGMYNa8Ng) of engaged individuals looking to teach their kids about crypto.
+Join our [Discord Community](https://discord.gg/bDGMYNa8Ng) of engaged individuals looking to teach their kids about crypto

 Follow us on [Twitter](https://twitter.com/defikids_)